Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Dense Graph Parameters

 We represent each fixed forest by a multiset of vectors, where we have one vector per connected component.
 This vector captures how many edges we need to add to vertices of each label in the given connected component.

-\begin{definition} We call a multiset of at most $n$ vectors over $\mathbb{N}_{0}$ a \defi{pattern}, and we denote by~$\mathcal{P}$ the family of all patterns.
-For a fixed forest $(F,g)$, its \defi{corresponding pattern} $\repr(F,g)$ is the multiset that contains exactly the vector $v(C)$ for each connected component $C$ of $F$, where $v(C)$ is defined by
+\begin{definition} A \defi{$k$-pattern} is a multiset of at most $n$ vectors in $([n]_{0})^k$ (we omit $k$ when clear from context).
+Let $\mathcal{P}$ be the family of all patterns.
+For a fixed forest $(F,g)$, its \defi{corresponding pattern} $\repr(F,g)$ is the multiset that contains exactly the vectors $v(C)$ for each connected component $C$ of $F$, where $v(C)$ is defined by

 \end{definition}